Skip to content

 The children were completely captivated by her imagination, creativity, and storytelling.
 There were so many smiles, laughs and wide eyes as they listened to each adventure unfold.
 What a wonderful way to inspire young minds and remind us all of the magic of storytelling thank you Peggy Frederich for making today so special for our kindergarten friends.

-7 days ago, Dee Mogck
+about 1 month ago, Dee Mogck

 kg